enklu/chelydra/README.md

-# Snap Controller
+# Chelydra

+`Chelydra` is the genus of the common snapping turtle-- and this is a Enklu-enabled DSLR controller.
+What do they have in common?
+THEY TAKE SNAPS.

-Controls a DSLR camera based on events from Trellis.
+Controls a DSLR camera based on events from the Enklu cloud.

 ### Prerequisites